kevinmugiira/tana-assessment/README.md

 first ensure the provided strings are within the size of the list create a new list to store the elements in
       their new placement.
 Then pull the elements from the first one and lodge them to the end of the string.
       Repeat this for the number of times indicated by n

+# Running the programms:
+Compile and run each .java file using bash commands as shown in the example below. first cd into the folder where the files are in and run the following commands:

+javac Question1_GetLongestString.java
+java Question1_GetLongestString